-In the first half of the twentieth century, the field of culture witnessed a unique phenomenon represented in the interest and passion of the educator, scholar and poet Khalil Sakakini (1878-1953) in physical exercise and other health modalities, such as bathing in cold water and massage.
-His diaries reveal facts about his passion for physical exercise, and about the nature of masculinity in the Palestinian society during this period.
+In the first half of the twentieth century, the field of culture witnessed a unique phenomenon represented in the interest and passion of the educator, scholar and poet Khalil Sakakini (1878-1953) in physical exercise and other health modalities.
+His diaries reveal facts about his passion for physical exercise, and the nature of masculinity in Palestinian society during this period.
 Sakakini recognized the importance of sports as an important tool for daily physical and mental activities, for relaxation and removing life’s tensions.
-He always sought to impress the benefits of exercise upon his brother, wife and son.
+He always sought to impress the benefits of exercise upon his brother, wife, son, and friends.

 It is worth mentioning that Sakakini emphasized physical training throughout his career as an educator, and made physical education a core subject in the curriculum after establishing the Constitutional School al-Madrasa al-Dasturiyya in 1909.
 This was as rare then as now, in the lives of intellectuals and literary figures.

 What distinguished Sakakini most from his contemporaries was his fusion of physical, moral and mental strength.
-It is no exaggeration to proclaim that he was way ahead of his time in his awareness of the benefits of the regular practice of sports and his conviction as to the mind-body connection.
+He was way ahead of his time in his awareness of the benefits of the regular practice of sports and his conviction as to the mind-body connection.